erickpatrick/erickpatrick.github.io/source/_posts/new-year-new-layout-new-post.md

 ---
 ## Why would I need a new layout?

 It's a new year, a new day, and this site was in need of a new layout.
 The old one was already due as it was not matching my personality anymore.
-Though it was a simple, sort of minimalist design as well, this one better shows off my true identity so to say.
+Though it was a simple, sort of minimalist design as well, this one better shows off my true identity so to say. s

 Sure, fully minimalistic seems bland, however, it is also where its true strength shines: focus, first and foremost.
 Long is the time when I wanted to present a bright and colorful idea of what I am  through this blog.
 No more.
 This is who I am, a simple, focused and straight to the point person, just like this blog.